-Each locationConstraint must include the type, legacyAwsBehavior, and details keys. type indicates which backend will be used for that region.
-Currently, mem, file, and scality are the supported backends. legacyAwsBehavior indicates whether the region will have the same behavior as the AWS S3 'us-east-1' region.
-If the locationConstraint type is scality, details should contain connector information for sproxyd.
-If the locationConstraint type is mem or file, details should be empty.
+Each locationConstraint must include the type, legacyAwsBehavior, and details keys. type indicates which backend is used for that region.
+Supported backends are mem, file, and scality. "legacyAwsBehavior" indicates whether the region behaves the same as the AWS S3 'us-east-1' region.
+If the locationConstraint type is scality, details must contain connector information for sproxyd.
+If the locationConstraint type is mem or file, details must be empty.

-Once you have your locationConstraints in your locationConfig.json, you can specify a default locationConstraint for each of your endpoints.
+Once locationConstraints is set in locationConfig.json, specify a default locationConstraint for each endpoint.